 Eve Fonseca, EFonseca@stlcc.edu, 314-644-9584 (Forest Park and Florissant Valley)

-How is the undocumented admissions status different from the International student status?
+How is the undocumented student status different from the International student status?

-Undocumented students are not lawfully admitted to the United States and must show proof of graduation from a U.S. high school for admission.
+Undocumented students are not lawfully admitted to the United States.
 In contrast, International students are lawfully admitted to the United States under a specific non-immigrant status.
 This status provides the International student with an F-1 visa, which is intended for full-time study at a college or university.
 Upon entry to the United States, International students are granted “Duration of Status,” which authorizes their stay in the U.S. for an undetermined length of time while maintaining their visa status.
 International students should maintain their visa status by adhering to the rules and regulations of their visa type.
 Additionally, a spouse or child of an F-1 student may be lawfully admitted to the United States on the dependent F-2 visa.

 Dreamers Foundation Scholarships